MicrosoftDocs/winrt-api/windows.ui.xaml.documents/contentlink_xyfocusup.md

 ## -remarks

+> [!IMPORTANT]
+> This API supports content links.
+The Windows features that enable content links are not available in versions of Windows after Windows 10 version 1903.
+Content links for XAML text controls will not function in versions of Windows later than version 1903.

 This property is supported only when using a game pad or remote control.
 The property is ignored otherwise.

 ## -see-also